3D Printing in TV and Film

-Prop Makers across the world use 3D printers to turn ideas into props ready for use on-set next-day - from spectacles to shields and photon blasters
+Prop makers across the world are using 3D printers to turn ideas into film-ready designs for use on set - from glasses and jewellery to armour and weaponry.

 Prototypes